Creolestudios/analyze-your-meeting-reactjs-nestjs/README.md

 The project follows a modular and organized structure to enhance readability, maintainability, and scalability.
 Key components include:

 - **ReactJs** The main structure of the web page designed using React Framework.
-- **NodeJs** Backend Logic written in nodejs, Logic for handling user interactions, getting transcript , and giving summary as Situations, Challenges, Risks, Impacts and Solutions.
+- **NodeJs** Backend Logic written in nodejs, Logic for handling user interactions, getting AI Meet , and giving summary as Situations, Challenges, Risks, Impacts and Solutions.
-- **HnsWlib Vector DB** Storing transcript in db to efficiently get resault based on similarity search Algorithm.
+- **HnsWlib Vector DB** Storing AI Meet in db to efficiently get resault based on similarity search Algorithm.
-- **OpenAI** Using OpenAI api key to get summary of Situations, Challenges, Risks, Impacts and Solutions from transcript.
+- **OpenAI** Using OpenAI api key to get summary of Situations, Challenges, Risks, Impacts and Solutions from AI Meet.

 ## 5. Dependencies